alonitac/DevOpsBootcampUPES/tutorials/18_aws_ec2_ebs.md

 7. `8TB` of data transferred from the instance to other instances in the same AZ.
 8. `1TB` of data transferred from the instance to instance in another region.

-### Solution

-As of May 2023, the calculated price is:

-1. The price for an `t3.micro` instance is $0.0104 per hour, or approximately $7.51 per month for 24/7 running.
-2. The price for `8GB` of gp3 EBS storage is $0.080 per month.
-3. Data transferred into an EC2 instance is free.
-4. The price of data transfer from EC2 to S3 is free.
-5. The price for `230GB` of data transfer out of EC2 to customers around the world is $0.09 per GB, $20.70 per month.
-6. Data transfer between EC2 instances in the same AZ is free.
-7. The price for `1TB` of data transfer between EC2 instances in different regions is $0.02 per GB, $20 per month.

-Total of 48.29$.

-# Exercises

 ## Exercise 1 - Control EC2 from AWS cli